 Our Goals and Strategies Our Vision Engagement, Support and Success for Each Learner.
 Our Mission Each Learner entrusted to our care has unique gifts and abilities.
 It is our mission to find out what these areExplore them Develop themCelebrate them!
-Commitments Visionary leadership that inspires opportunities and initiatives to impact the engagement, support and success of our learners and our communities across the division Engaging, communicating, and collaborating meaningfully with our learners and communities Providing welcoming, caring, respectful, safe, flexible, and inclusive learning environments that embrace diversity within a culture of belonging Building positive professional relationships and providing rich, meaningful, and appropriate learning experiences that are responsive to the needs of our learners and our communities Our Priorities Engagement: Ensure and maintain division-wide engagement that is timely, meaningful, and collaborative with all learners and communities.
-Support: Ensure and maintain division-wide learning environments that are welcoming, caring, respectful, safe, and inclusive.
-Success: Ensure and maintain division-wide excellence in teaching, learning and leadership.
-Engagement Support Success Local and Societal Context Learning Supports Student Growth and Achievement Goal: Advance Stakeholder Engagement and Communications Assurance Measure: FSD provides trust and confidence that the education system responds proactively to local and societal contexts.
+Visionary leadership that inspires opportunities and initiatives to impact the engagement, support and success of our learners and our communities across the division Mission Engaging, communicating, and collaborating meaningfully with our learners and communities Providing welcoming, caring, respectful, safe, flexible, and inclusive learning environments that embrace diversity within a Engagement Support Success Local and Societal Context Learning Supports Student Growth and Achievement Goal: Advance Stakeholder Engagement and Communications Assurance Measure: FSD provides trust and confidence that the education system responds proactively to local and societal contexts.
 Goals: Advance Wellness and Well-being Advance Continuum of Supports Assurance Measure: FSD provides confidence that resources are managed effectively in establishing learning environments where local and societal context is recognized, diversity is embraced, a sense of belonging is emphasized and all students are welcomed, cared for, respected and safe.
 Goals: Advance Innovation and Design Advance Learning for Transfer Advance Literacy and Numeracy Advance First Nations, Métis, and Inuit student success Assurance Measure: FSD provides trust and confidence that students demonstrate citizenship, engage intellectually, and grow continuously as learners.
-Governance FOOTHILLS SCHOOL DIVISION SYSTEMS WHEEL Teaching and Leading Goal: Advance Continuous Improvement and Assurance Assurance Measure: FSD provides trust and confidence that policy leaders demonstrate stewardship of system resources with an emphasis on student success, community, engagement, transparency, and accountability.
-SCHEMING CONTROL OF THE PROPERTY OF THE PROPER Goal: Advance Excellence in teaching, learning and leading Assurance Measure: FSD provides trust and confidence that teachers and leaders grow in their professional practice to ensure optimum and continuous learning.
+Governance Teaching and Leading Goal: Advance Continuous Improvement and Assurance Assurance Measure: FSD provides trust and confidence that policy leaders demonstrate stewardship of system resources with an emphasis on student success, community, engagement, transparency, and accountability. <text></text> Goal: Advance Excellence in teaching, learning and leading Assurance Measure: FSD provides trust and confidence that teachers and leaders grow in their professional practice to ensure optimum and continuous learning.